tomcoolnl2/node-grpc/readme.md

-# learning the gRPC concept for NNodeJS MicroServices
+# Learning the gRPC concept for NodeJS MicroServices

 Run ```node /server``` to run a Unary service
 Run ```node /client/client``` to start a Unary service